 A certificate of death can be ordered from the Department of Health but may also be requested from the mortuary that conducted the funeral.13 Only these eligible persons can request a certificate of birth and death from the DOH.

-Check Someone’s Marital Status (Divorced or Married) via the Court Clerk
+View Someone’s Marital Status (Divorced or Married) via the Honolulu Court Clerk

 Interested persons looking to find out if someone is married or confirm whether or not they are divorced can turn to county and public agencies—in particular, the Oʻahu First Circuit and the Hawaii Department of Health.